 Decide what you can’t do and will have to pay for

-Without a doubt, the one element in self-publishing I believe can’t be done on the cheap is your book cover.
+Without a doubt, the one element in self-publishing I believe you can’t do on the cheap is your book cover.

 Editing and/or proofreading

 Not every self-publishing author can afford a professional editor.
-But if you can, well all the better.
+But if you can, all the better.

 Put the self into self-publishing

-Finding a path to self-publishing success will come from what you learn how to do well, from your mistakes and from your determination.
+Finding a path to self-publishing success will come from what you learn how to do well, from your mistakes, and your determination.

-Never think that there is set path or rules to follow.
-Success comes from an authors inventiveness and working every day on the small one percent tasks.
+Never think that there is a set path or rules to follow.
+Success comes from an author’s inventiveness and working every day on the small one percent tasks.